fpotter/mixpanel-cappuccino/README.md

 Included are two classes you might find useful when integrating Mixpanel into your Cappuccino project.

-## Adding to your project
+### Adding to your project

     git submodule add git://github.com/fpotter/mixpanel-cappuccino.git Frameworks/Mixpanel

 # MixpanelAPI.j

 This is a light wrapper on top of Mixpanel's regular Javascript API to make it more Cocoa-like.
+It also handles loading the Mixpanel Javascript API for you.

 ## Usage